New from ACTIVE: Check out our latest products here

 1. Bring a change of clothes with you to the rugby field; that way, you’ll be able to air out your sweaty rugby shorts (and jersey) after a game—even five minutes will help!
 This will help to prevent it from getting too stinky.

-2. Don’t leave your rugby gear in the washing machine—bacteria will grow in the moist environment.
+2. Don’t leave your rugby gear in the washing machine—odors will grow in the moist environment.
 Take it out as soon as the wash cycle is done.

 3. Never toss your rugby clothes into a bag.
-The dark, moist environment will harbor bacteria.
+The dark, moist environment will compound the bad odors.

 Washing Instructions for Rugby Compression Layers